Malahdl/draw-circle-app-Java/README.md

 # Welcome to the Draw-Circle app!

 # Description:
-This is a simple JavaFX app where you can draw a circle of any size any position of the app frame.
+This is a simple JavaFX app where you can draw a circle of any size at any position of the app frame.

 # Features:
 1. You can draw a circle of any size by controlling the radius.